 - Thinking In Pictures and Other Reports from My Life with Autism; Temple Grandin

-- Supporting adults with autism: a good practice guide for NHS and local authorities, The National Autistic Society, 2009
+- Supporting adults with autism: a good practice guide; The National Autistic Society, 2009

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.